Updated: Aug 30

 If you are smart about your approach, and stay within your recovery parameters, just beginning a targeted exercise program that is vigorous enough to challenge and manageable enough to sustain, is a powerful weapon against MS almost guaranteed to produce dramatic improvements in health and well being, including modification of underlying inflammatory conditions, beginning immediately, in almost everyone who is sedentary, independent of whether you reduce abdominal fat, although improvements in LBM and CRF help as well.

 Some people are not genetically predisposed toward chiseled abdominals, but you can have some excess abdominal fat and still achieve a high level of overall fitness.
 Exercise alone is an an effective and immediate tool for combating MS for those who have been sedentary.

 It is my observation that this is true, and I am not aware of anyone with problems associated with MS or any number of other conditions, but otherwise basically healthy/not injured, who did not respond well to new vigorous leisure time physical activity, given they avoided over training.

 Incidentally, if you have a condition like shin splints, especially shin splints, please stop running.
 This is a dangerous compartmental syndrome that can have catastrophic effects.

 It can require surgery, resulting in awful scars.

 This is a clear example of what not to do: train or work through acute pain.

 It is a good idea to stop training entirely for a couple of weeks once in a while, and a better idea to get a massage from time to time.

 Barring injury, exercise really is the answer to a great number of ailments.

-William D Miller, BS, Exercise Physiology, LMT
+William D Miller, BS, Exercise Physiologist, LMT